This summer, be especially vigilant about a tiny menace that could spoil your appetite for years.

 Arkansas, Virginia, Kentucky, Oklahoma and Missouri had the highest number of positive cases per 100,000 people.

 Indeed, the Southeast has the most number of cases reported in the U.S., "which correlates with the expanding geographic distribution of lone star ticks," according to a report prepared for the government's Tick-Borne Disease Working Group.

 The rising numbers worry Dr. Scott Commins, an allergist and associate professor at the University of North Carolina at Chapel Hill School of Medicine.

 “It does seem like it’s really growing,” Commins, who was one of the first doctors to study alpha-gal syndrome, told TODAY.
-His clinic now sees about 15 new patients a week with the allergy, he said as the summer of 2022 was about to get underway.
+His clinic now sees 18 to 20 new patients a week on average with the allergy, he said as the summer of 2022 was about to get underway.